mdabrowski1990/uds/docs/source/pages/user_guide/transport/can.rst

-CAN Transport Interface  TODO: rework
+CAN Transport Interface
 =======================
-CAN FEATURE IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+TODO: rework